| Today

 conditioned theatre.
 I'd say this first show was only about

 2/3 full.
 So, the park wasn't too packed yet.
+Everyone loved this

 show and I have to say its still my favorite.
 Nemo is very